drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Binding of Dorzolamide with CA Protein (5/5)

-The dihedral angle between the sulfonamide group and the thiophene ring (N-S-C-S) is about 140&#176;, which is the optimal angle.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/binding-dorzolamide-ca-protein-55-5cc0e00a'><i class='fa fa-play' aria-hidden='true'></i></button>The dihedral angle between the sulfonamide group and the thiophene ring (N-S-C-S) is about 140&#176;, which is the optimal angle.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer